wlswotmd/gef/docs/FAQ.md

 # About reporting, etc.

+## After I upgraded GEF, it stopped working.
+The format of the configuration file may have changed.
+Try renaming `/root/.gef.rc`.

 ## I found a bug.
 Please feel free to report it on the issue page.
 I will respond as soon as possible.